NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

        In order to support the growth of the infrastructure of the Web, more space is taken from nature.
 This is depicted here with a larger mine, more solar panels and factories, and with the reduced presence of wild life.
        </p>
        <p>
-       The facial expression drawn on the faces of 3 characters in this figure is the same as in the previous one, to point to <a href="https://en.wikipedia.org/wiki/Hedonic_treadmill">hedonic adaptation</a> (The shifting of the baseline human expectation) and to <a href="https://en.wikipedia.org/wiki/Jevons_paradox">Jevons paradox</a> (The nullification of gains from efficiency because of the increase in consumption).
+       The facial expressions of the 3 characters in this figure mirror those from the previous one, highlighting that, even with system performance improvements, users may not always perceive the change.
+This is due to <a href="https://en.wikipedia.org/wiki/Hedonic_treadmill">hedonic adaptation</a> (The shifting of the baseline human expectation) and to <a href="https://en.wikipedia.org/wiki/Jevons_paradox">Jevons paradox</a> (The nullification of gains from efficiency because of the increase in consumption).
+This critique applies to performance improvements achieved through hardware upgrades or through software optimizations.
+However, hardware upgrades come at a higher environmental cost.
        </p>
     </figcaption>
 </figure>